catherlinav/author-info-search/README.md

 # author-info-search
- Users are able to search for an author or book title in the dictionary
+ Users are able to search for an author's first and last name to get information on their books in the dictionary